Recipe

 of the above guides matched to a good general guide like "Eyewitness"

-should see you well equipped for that "tapas crawl" when you hit the streets
+should see you well equipped for that "tapas crawl" when you hit the

 of Spain.